All 8 Adam West Batman Movies & Appearances in Order

 Excluding his special cameo appearances in non-superhero projects such as ‘The Milton Berle Show,’ ‘Tarzan and the Super 7,’ and ‘The Simpsons,’ Adam West played Batman in eight projects; one live-action TV series, one live-action movie, two animated TV show, one live-action television special, two animated movies, and one DCEU live-action movie (posthumously).

-Adam West first debuted as Batman in the Batman TV series that first debuted on ABC on January 12, 1966.
+Adam West first debuted as Batman in the Batman TV series which first debuted on ABC on January 12, 1966.
 After the first season’s conclusion, West reprised the role in ‘Batman: The Movie,’ which came out in the Summer of 1966.
 After that, the series ran for two more seasons until 1968.
 Since West quickly established himself as a legendary Batman portrayer, he reprised the role several times over the coming decades.

 1. ‘Batman’ (1966-1968)